ashish10alex/Audio-Augmentations/README.md

 # box-play
-A simple website to display audio and its spectrogram when an augmentation/operation is applied to the audio.
+A website to display audio and its spectrogram when an augmentation/operation is applied to the audio.
+Additionally it allowes users to augment their own audio file

 To run the web app -